 Cons

-This well thought out impact shredder won a BBC Gardeners’ World Magazine Best Buy award for features.
-It's easy to set up and unlike most of the other impact shredders in our test has an easy-to-use 40L collection box that slots under the funnel and helps to make the shredder sturdy and stable.
-A safety mechanism ensures that the shredder only works if the box is in place ands although the box feels sturdy, if it breaks, it will need to be replaced or the shredder won't work.
-Despite its size the shredder is light to move around and it has a 6m orange cable, which is easy to see but shorter than some in our test.
-The round plunger is useful for pushing material into the funnel and this has a safety flap to protect fingers and a reset button in case of jams.
+This well-thought-out impact shredder won a BBC Gardeners’ World Magazine Best Buy award for features.
+It's easy to set up, and unlike most of the other impact shredders in our test, it features a 40L collection box that slots under the funnel, helping to make the shredder sturdy and stable.
+A safety mechanism ensures that the shredder only works if the box is in place, and although the box feels sturdy, if it breaks, it will need to be replaced, or the shredder won't work.
+Despite its size, the shredder is light to move around, and it has a 6m orange cable, which is easy to see but shorter than some in our test.
+The round plunger is useful for pushing material into the funnel, and it has a safety flap to protect fingers and a reset button in case of jams.
 It pulls material in well and shreds quickly and efficiently, down to a fine mulch.

 Bosch AXT Rapid 2200 shredder